GFlisch/Arc4u.Guidance.Doc/Guidance2022.3.0/AuthenticationMigration.md

 A number of properties and configuration sections disappear because they are either obsolete, or they are moved to the environment specific configuration files.

 - The `"loggingLevel"` property in section `"Application.Configuration:Environment"` can be deleted since it's not used anymore.
-- The `"Caching"` and `"Memory.Settings"` sections can be deleted.
+- the `Caching` section can be deleted.
 Caching is now specified per environment.
 If for some reason your caching settings are exactly the same for all environments, you can keep it and modify it as described below.
+- The `"Memory.Settings"` sections can be deleted.
 - The `"Application.TokenCacheConfiguration"` section can be deleted.
 It is now part of a new section per environment.
 - In the section `"Application.Dependency:RegisterTypes"`:
     - delete `"Arc4u.Configuration.ApplicationConfigReader, Arc4u"`